joaquinlosada98/TodoList-GraphQL-MERN/README.md

 # TodoList-GraphQL-MERN

-Step by step instrucions:
+Step by step instructions:

-* 1 - run "npm install" on ./client and ./server folders.
+* 1 - Run "npm install" in ./client and ./server folders.
 * 2 - Once all the packages are installed, go to your Mongo Atlas account and create a new Cluster.
 * 3 - In your new Cluster, go to "connect" and click on "Connect your application".
 * 4 - Copy the URI string and paste it on the file ".env" that is in the "./server" folder.